Posted: May 20, 2019|

 Determining your puppy’s adult size can be one fun guessing game!

 While a good guess can be made by considering the breed norms or size of the dog’s parents, sometimes disproportionately sized feet can be a tempting indicator of the puppy’s future size.
-Among several indicating factors that come into play when determining your puppy’s adult size, paw size tends to serve as a helpful tool.
-However, it may or may not always work.
+Among several indicating factors that come into play when determining your puppy’s adult, paw size tends to serve as a helpful tool.
+However, it may or may not work for every puppy.
+Here are some facts about doggy growth spurts and other fun things to know about your puppy's growth.

-Puppy paws as an indicator of adult size
+Puppy paws as an indicator of adult weight

 So, are paws a foolproof indicator of adult size?